euidonglee/euidonglee.github.io/_posts/2020-11-07-covid-story-1.md

 1. **Player turn** and **enemy turn** is given alternately.
 2. Each turn has **time limits.**
 3. Player and enemy has **HP bars**.
 If it goes 0, character dies.
+4. If a character falls in water, it dies.
-4. If all of the opponent's team dies, that team wins the game.
+5. If all of the opponent's team dies, that team wins the game.

 ### 2. Player turn
 1. Can switch to **"Move mode"** or **"Attack mode"** by pressing **Q**.